percona/pmm-doc/docs/dashboard.mysql-user-statistics.md

 This dashboard presents various data related to MySQL users.

+!!! alert alert-info "Note"
-**NOTE**: This dashboard requires Percona Server for MySQL 5.1+ or MariaDB 10.1/10.2 with XtraDB.
+    This dashboard requires Percona Server for MySQL 5.1+ or MariaDB 10.1/10.2 with XtraDB.
 Also `userstat` should be enabled, for example with the `SET GLOBAL userstat=1` statement.
-See [Configuring MySQL for Best Results](https://www.percona.com/doc/percona-monitoring-and-management/conf-mysql.html) for further instructions.
+See [Configuring MySQL for Best Results](conf-mysql.md) for further instructions.

 Data is displayed for the 5 top users.